Samagra-Development/X-Series/X3/SessionDoc.md

 # Connecting a Database
 1. Go to the Settings Tab
 2. On the top of settings tab, Click on *Databases*
-3. Click on **Add Database** on the top right, In order to connect the database
+3. Click on **Add Database** on the top right, in order to connect the database
 4. Inside the form fill the following details

    **DB Type** - PSQL (most of the databases used in Samagra are PSQL)

-   **Name** - Descriptor how you want to access the Database later
+   **Name** - Description how you want to access the database later

    **Host** - db (In case of the remote database, enter the IP address of the DB)